How To Live On Very Little Money: Extreme Frugality

 You need a car for work, groceries, or special events.
 Still, you can consider meeting up and riding with friends or colleagues.
 Apart from these events, you can ride a bike or walk in the surrounding areas, which is free of cost.

 If you live in a city, take advantage of mass transit.
-I have taken public transport for years for work a long time previously.
-I can assure you with good music on your phone it’s pretty good.
+I have taken public transport for years to work previously.
+I can assure you with good music on your phone it’s pretty good experience.

 10| Budget-friendly entertainment and festivities: